meilisearch/specifications/text/0085-api-keys.md

 Granular management of API keys is added to MeiliSearch.
 It is possible to restrict the access of an API key to certain actions on specific indexes.

-The SDKs can generate `Scoped API Keys` inheriting from a MeiliSearch's `API key` generated to force filters during a search for an end-user.
-It allows users to have multi-tenant indexes and thus restricts access to documents depending on the end-user making the search request.

 ### II.
 Motivation

 To make MeiliSearch more reliable for teams, we extend the management and the possibilities of restrictions for the management of a MeiliSearch instance by introducing a concrete API resource (`API Key`).
 Security is a critical need, often tricky to negotiate as the stakes are high for a company.

-We solve the use of multi-tenant indexes with the help of `Scoped API Keys`.
-By managing this, we reduce one of the last major deal-breakers that makes users not choose MeiliSearch as a solution despite all our advantages.

-Users regularly request Multi-Tenant API keys over time.
-Users today need to set up workarounds to meet this need.
-Some of them implement reverse-proxy or managed authentication systems like Hasura or Kong to filter what can and cannot be read.
-Others decide to use server code as a facade to implement the access restriction logic before requesting MeiliSearch.
-It is difficult to maintain, less efficient, and requires necessary skills that not everyone has.

 ### III.
 Glossary